JARPinto/fleet/README.md

 ## Room for Improvement
 ### Room for improvement:
-- Create different sessions for driver and management , with different accessibilities
+- Create different sessions for driver and manager, with different accessibilities
-- Give oportunity to users to change their preferences
+- Give opportunity for users to change their preferences
-- Possibility to input older trips (for now needs to be continuous)
+- Possibility to input older trips (for now it needs to be continuous)
 - Export data from history inputs
 - Create automatic reports based on the dashboard and consumption
 - Create mantainemence page to update vehicles operacional viability
-- Create QRCodes to all vehicles to aply new trip
+- Create QRCodes to all vehicles to apply new trip
-- Management side -> inser new vehicles and correct trips from users (without going to database directly)
+- Management side -> insert new vehicles and correct trips from users (without going to database directly)
-- Mobile phone suport (drives specially)
+- Mobile phone support (specially drivers)
 - Etc...

 ### To do: